AetherionDMA/DMACheat-Aetherion/README.md

 # Aetherion DMA

 Aetherion DMA is a community created with the goal of combating fraud in the DMA device field.
-Here's why you should consider buying from Aetherion DMA:
+Here's why you should consider Aetherion DMA:

 💰 **Fair prices**: 70% of DMA device and software sellers tend to inflate prices by up to 400% compared to the actual value, justifying the high cost with the promise of post-purchase support.